Nagasaki45/digital-privacy-soundscape/report/report.md

 In recent years researchers studies new algorithmically ways to compose soundscapes.
 Similarly to traditional techniques for computer composition, these algorithms always generate high level parameters for the performance of the musical piece, and usually use audio sources from existing audio databases.
-High level parameters may include geo-location information, semantical meaning, or spectral characteristics of the sounds to use, and can affect later processing and mixing of the sounds.
+High level parameters may include geo-location information, semantic meaning, or spectral characteristics of the sounds to use, and can affect later processing and mixing of the sounds.
 However, with recent techniques from the field of machine learning it might be possible to generate streams of raw audio that are based only on the ability of computers and algorithms to learn by listening to audio.

 In the current work I create a semi-generative soundscape that explores the computer's perception of digital privacy, using deep learning neural networks.